flame-engine/flame/doc/flame/rendering/layers.md

 #### Regenerating a snapshot

-A snapshot-enabled component will generate a snapshot of it's entire tree, including it's children.
+A snapshot-enabled component will generate a snapshot of its entire tree, including its children.
 If any of the children change (for example, their position changes, or they are animated), call `takeSnapshot` to update the cached snapshot.
 If they are changing very frequently, it's best not to use a `Snapshot` because there will be no performance benefit.

 A component rendering a snapshot can still be transformed without incurring any performance cost.
 Once a snapshot has been taken, the component may still be scaled, moved and rotated.
-However, if the content of the component changes (what it is rendering) then the snapShot must be regenerated by calling `takeSnapshot`.
+However, if the content of the component changes (what it is rendering) then the snapshot must be regenerated by calling `takeSnapshot`.